rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 We don't want him to be angry.
 Took me two years to learn this simple lesson.
 Gosh, I wished I had learnt it sooner.

 "Rajat, grow up.
 You are working on Hinton's GLOM.
 GLOM= Geoff's Last Original Model.
 Shift all this non-technical stuff to your blog post.
 Be professional.
 How many times do I have to tell you?
 As always, you keep complaining and never listen.
-I am really worried about your research" says Dr Yogesh, dressed in a charming black-suit, as he gets ready for lecturing his class.
+I am really worried about your research" says Dr Yogesh, dressed in a charming black-suit, as he suits up for his class.
+I can't help it, but he reminds me of barney in "How i met your mother" .

 You know, he really takes all this stuff seriously.
 A lot of people are excited for computer vision after all.
 As always he is such a cutie-pie and an amazing teacher.
 I have never been the smartest kid on the block.
 Far from that.
 I got put on academic probation, with a couple of C's in those computer vision courses lol.
 And one C in genetic algorithms i think.
 Will have to check.